WaveEngine/EvergineDocs/manual/graphics/low_level_api/framebuffer.md

 this.trianglePipelineState = this.graphicsContext.Factory.CreateGraphicsPipeline(ref trianglePipelineDescription);
 ```

-And finally you can use to start a renderpass:
+Finally, you can use it to start a render pass:

 ```csharp
 // Render to texture